iunn-sh/right-to-not-digitize/presentation.md

 [What is a digital footprint?](https://www.ibm.com/think/topics/digital-footprint)

-> A digital footprint, sometimes called a “digital shadow,” is the unique trail of data that a person or business creates while using the internet.
+> A digital footprint, sometimes called a “digital shadow,” is <mark>the unique trail of data</mark> that a person or business creates <mark>while using the internet</mark>.

 ---